Degree Conferral and Commencement Ceremonies

 Policy on Posthumous Degrees

 A posthumous degree will be awarded if the deceased was enrolled in his or her final semester in courses that would have completed all work required for the degree and meets the minimum GPA requirements for graduation.
 If an Application for Graduation is not already on file, one may be completed by the deceased’s academic advisor or family member.
-For further information, individuals may contact the Office of Admissions, Records and Registration or the appropriate dean’s office.
+For further information, individuals may contact the Office of the Registrar or the appropriate dean’s office.

 As of October 1, 2015, the six-year graduation rate was 45.7 percent for students who entered The University of Texas at Arlington in Fall 2009 on a full-time basis as first-time, degree-seeking undergraduates.